c1au6i0/labor/README.md

 ![](inst/gifs_readme/create_labtree.gif)

-The function generates the folder structure generally used for projects in our lab, and relative `README` files
+The function generates the folder structure used for projects in our lab, and relative `README` files.

-You can run the function multiple types and you will be prompt to decide if overwrite or not particular folders.
+If you run the function multiple types, you will be prompt to decide if overwrite or not particular folders.

 ![](inst/gifs_readme/create_labfolder2.gif)